 You get offered a gig.
 They’re on the phone waiting for an answer.
 Is it exciting you or draining you?

 You hear about some new technology.
 People say you need to check out this new app.
 Is it exciting you or draining you?

 If it doesn’t excite you, don’t do it.
 There’s almost nothing that you must do.

-Whatever drains you, someone somewhere is excited about doing.
-Find them and let them do it.
+Whatever you hate doing, someone somewhere loves doing it.
+So if it’s necessary, find them and let them do it.